 no-obligation consultation

 Medicaid is a safety net.
-One of its primary purposes is to fund the costs of nursing facilities and assisted living facilities.
-The average cost of assisted living in Texas is $6,000 per month, or $72,000 per year.
-If you qualify, Medicaid can help offset these costs, ensuring you receive a high level of care even if your savings can't pay for it all.
+One of its primary purposes is to fund the costs of nursing homes and assisted living facilities.
+The average cost of assisted living in Texas is $6,000 per month, or $72,000 per year, a large sum even for those who have been saving for a lifetime.
+If you qualify for Medicaid-assisted living in Texas, these costs can be offset, ensuring you receive a high level of care even if your savings can't pay for it all.

-Texas Medicaid long-term care eligibility depends on several factors.
+Medicaid eligibility for seniors in Texas depends on several factors.
 Though the Medicaid program is designed to help people pay for the often staggering costs of nursing homes and other long-term care options, there's a caveat.
 You must adhere to numerous rules and regulations to receive benefits.

-To meet eligibility standards for Medicaid nursing homes in Texas, you must:
+To meet standards for Texas Medicaid nursing home eligibility, you must:

 • Be a legal U.S. citizen or qualified alien